March 18, 2019

 Now, here comes the hard part.
 With the same level of enthusiasm as that being expressed by the president and his supporters, whether elected or otherwise, for building the wall:

-• let's make sure the immigration courts are fully funded, fully staffed and aggressively resolving the massive backlog of criminal cases first, and then immigration-only cases that has existed for years.
+• let's make sure the immigration courts are fully funded, fully staffed and aggressively resolving the massive backlog of criminal cases first, and then immigration-only cases that have existed for years.

 • let's solve DACA.
 That doesn't mean sending teens and twenty-somethings "back" to a country they've never lived in, either.
 It means citizenship, plain and simple, barring a criminal record (other than that they were brought here illegally by their parents).